Waterfall Country (Wales): On the Afon Hepste

-Sgwd yr Eira – famous for being the falls behind which you can walk, the 'falls of snow' plunge over a hard band of sandstone whose overhang protects the walker from the full force of the water.
-The closure of the path behind this most popular of falls during much of 2007 and 2008 on safety grounds was controversial.
+Sgwd yr Eira – famous for being the falls behind which you can walk, the 'falls of snow' plunge over a hard band of sandstone whose overhang protects the walker from the full force of the water flowing down Afon Hepste.
+The closure of the path behind this most popular of falls during much of 2007 and 2008 on safety Afon Hepste was controversial.
 Stabilisation works agreed between the then landowners, the Forestry Commission and the Countryside Council for Wales and the Brecon Beacons National Park Authority allowed the route to be re-opened later in 2008.

 For a walk taking in Sgwd Clun-gwyn, Sgwd Isaf Clun-gwyn and Sgwd yr Eira see 'Waterfall Walk' under Ystradfellte.

 On the Nedd Fechan

 There are three falls of particular interest to visitors on this river, though like the Mellte, there are other lesser falls.